Quality Control in Healthcare: Key to Clinic Success

 That’s why quality control in billing needs to be part of your overall quality assurance plan.
 Regular audits of your billing process and ongoing staff training can help you avoid these pitfalls.

 Here’s where things can get tricky: even something as small as incorrect documentation can trigger compliance issues.
-That’s why, during your quality control process, you should be looking at the accuracy of medical records, the appropriateness of codes, and making sure that everything lines up with what was provided to the patient.
+That’s why, during your quality control process, you should examine the accuracy of medical records and the appropriateness of codes and ensure that everything matches what was provided to the patient.

 Table: Key Areas for Compliance Monitoring in Your Clinic